KayaLuken/dynamic-crawler-golang-react/README.md

 2. **Crawl a Website**
    - Navigate to the crawl page
-   - Enter a URL (e.g., https://example.com)
+   - **Single URL**: Enter a URL and click "Start Crawl"
-   - Click "Analyze Website"
+   - **Batch Processing**: Add multiple URLs and click "Start All"
+   - **Control**: Use Stop button to cancel processing

 3. **View Results**
-   - Dashboard shows all crawl history
+   - Dashboard shows all crawl history with advanced table features
-   - Click on any row to view detailed analytics
+   - Click on any row to view detailed analytics with charts
    - Use search and filters to find specific results

 4. **Bulk Operations**